Procedure: Prevention of discrimination, harassment and bullying

 - The Discipline Rule prescribes behaviour that amounts to misconduct by students including harassment, victimisation or other discrimination.
 Nothing in this procedure overrides any actions that may be undertaken under the Discipline Rule.

 - The University Code of Conduct prescribes duties and obligations of staff including ensuring fair treatment of people and avoiding harassing, bullying or discriminatory behaviour.

-- The University strategies to eliminate discrimination, harassment and bullying include:
+- The University will implement strategies to eliminate discrimination, harassment and bullying including:

 - training and awareness-raising strategies to ensure that all staff and students are aware of both this policy and the University grievance policies for staff and students;

 - grievance management procedures which are based on the principles of procedural fairness;

 - treating all grievances in a sensitive, fair, timely and confidential manner;